-3.9.4 Car Numbers:
+3.9.4 Car Numbers

-Numbers must be shown on both sides and the bonnet or roof of the vehicle.
+Numbers must be shown on both sides of the vehicle.
 Car numbers must be at least 12 inches tall and clearly readable.

-3.9.5 Tow-Strap Locations:
+3.9.5 Tow-Strap Locations

-Please identify (or add) good, strong, clearly marked tow-strap locations to your car - FRONT and REAR.
+Please identify (or add) good, strong, clearly marked tow-strap locations to your car -FRONT and REAR.
 The faster we can get you hooked up, the faster you can get back on the track.
-(The word "TOW" with an arrow is an acceptable marking.)
+(The word "TOW" with an arrow is an acceptable marking.).

-3.9.6 No Open Sunroofs:
+3.9.6 No Open Sunroofs

-Sunroof openings must be covered by a new panel, securely fixed into place.
+Sunroof openings must be covered by a new metal panel securely fixed into place.

-3.9.7 Open T-Tops and Convertibles:
+3.9.7 Open T-Tops and Convertibles